-Poetry from the upcoming
+Poetry from the

-Albert Bierstadt collection
+Albert Bierstadt biography

 "The Best Material for the Artist in the World" received Honorable Mention in the R. T. Smith Prize for Narrative Poetry.

 to gild a plot.
 From a farmer’s limp,

 a deacon’s leer and jurist’s frock coat,

 I will meld my hero and pen him

 Who would decry his federation?